On 20 July 2012 we successfully banned drinking or visibly carrying alcohol on ScotRail trains between 9pm and 10am.

-There are two elements to the changes:
+There are two elements:

 The ban is enforced by BTP through a national Railway Byelaw allowing train operators to stop intoxicated people travelling, prevent the carrying of alcohol, and publicly declare that certain services are so-called ‘dry trains’ where the consumption and carrying of alcohol is banned.
 (Railway Byelaw 4 – parts 1, 2 and 3).